Altunshukurlu/Spec-Management/README.md

 * lack of flexibility, e.g., pluggable inference rules
 * old-fashioned tools

-# New Approach and Why We Think It Will Work
+# New Approach

-We propose to develop and evaluate a system that will enable people to state, manage, and evolve /propositions/ (formerly /claims/), to gather /evidence/, and to make or compute /judgements/ about such propositions.
+We propose to develop and evaluate a method and a system that will enable engineers and decision makers to
+* employ concepts from constructive logic to build propositions about systems and their components, environments, and stakeholders
+* manage, evaluate, and evolve databases of such propositions
+* support multiple interpretations of propositions, from assumptions to requirements that are intended to be satisifed by future actions
+*  manage, understand, and evaluate diverse forms of evidence related to propositions
+* support diverse inference rules and methods for deriving judgments about propositions from evidence
+* compute, manage and evolve judgements about such propositions
+* support modular packaging of systems/components and associated value assurance cases
+* support compositional construction of larger systems and assurance arguments from component modules

+# What's New?

-System safety is just one of many properties that contribute to system value.
-We will take Boehm and Sullivan's formal _ility_ ontology as a starting point.
+First, system safety is just one of many properties that contribute to system value.
+We will take the Boehm/Sullivan formal _ility_ ontology as a starting point with the intent to replace safety or dependability with value as the top level proposition in assurance cases.

 Second, we will will replace the _and-trees_ of traditional safety assurance clases with far more expressive notations modeled on the